Mago281/deep-learning-challenge/README.md

 ### Step 4: *Wrote a Report on the Neural Network Model*

-Please refer to the '**Report on the Neural Network Model**' that summarises the overall results of the deep learning model which includes a recommendation for how a different model could solve this classification problem, with an explanation for my recommendation:
+Please refer to the '**Report on the Neural Network Model**' that summarises the overall results of the deep learning model which includes a recommendation for how a different model could solve this classification problem.

 ________________________________________